-- .1 Provide Manufacturer's current standard warranty. - .2 The resilient rubber flooring is warranted to be free from manufacturing defects for a period of one (1) year from the date of shipment from the Manufacturer. - .3 The resilient rubber flooring is warranted against excessive wear under normal usage for a period of ten (10) years from the date installation.
+- .1 Provide Manufacturer's current standard warranty. - .2 Resilient flooring is warranted to be free from manufacturing defects for a period of five (5) years from the date of purchase from the Manufacturer.

+.3 Resilient flooring installation is warranted for a period of five (5) years from the date of purchase from the Manufacturer.